Bayesian Analysis of Rank Data with Covariates and Heterogeneous Rankers: Extension of the latent regression model

-Under this Dirichlet process mixture model, we are interested in rank aggregation within each cluster as well as rank aggregation across all clusters.
-The aggregated ranking in each cluster $k$ is determined by the order of $\bm{\mu}^{\langle k\rangle}$, or equivalently $\bm{\mu}^{(j)}$'s with cluster allocation $q_j = k$.
-The aggregated ranking list across all clusters depends on the underlying score of all rankers:

-where $\tilde{\bm{\mu}}^{(j)}$ is the posterior mean of the $\bm{\mu}^{(j)}$ for each ranker $j$.
-We regard this rank aggregation method as BARCM, standing for Bayesian Aggregation of Rank data with Covariates of entities and Mixture of rankers with different ranking opinions.
+Under this Dirichlet process mixture model, we are interested in understanding the heterogeneous opinions among rankers and rank aggregation within each cluster as well as across all clusters.
+The aggregated ranking in each cluster is determined by those $\bm{\mu}^{(j)}$'s with identical values.
+The aggregated ranking list across all clusters depends on the underlying score of all rankers, i.e., $M^{-1}\sum_{j=1}^M \bm{\mu}^{(j)}$.
+We regard this rank analysis method as BARCM, standing for Bayesian Analysis of Rank data with Covariates of entities and Mixture of rankers with different opinions.
+Furthermore, it is also straightforward to further incorporate varying weights for all rankers as in BARCW using model \eqref{eq:BARCW}.
+To avoid being too lengthy, we skip the detailed description for the mixture model with varying weights, and simply denote it as BARCMW, standing for Bayesian Analysis of Rank data with Covariates of entities and Mixture of rankers with different opinions and Weights.